 Sorcerers of the Magic Kingdom – This game has really awesome cards that you get for free at the Main Street Firehouse in Magic Kingdom.
 With these cards, you can fight various villains across all of Magic Kingdom!
 To read more about it, click here!

 A Pirates Adventure – This a scavenger hunt type game available to play for free in Adventureland.
+Jack Sparrow takes you on a treasure hunt of sorts!
 You will receive a treasure map and cards.
 This activity is super fun and interactive!

 Bookmarks – Not only will you be able to meet Princess Bell and participate in the story at the Enchanted Tales With Belle, but you will receive a bookmark at the end of the performance too!